 commands in Linux based operating systems are powerful tools for viewing memory allocation.
 They are tools that server administrators should understand well, but (like many Linux tools) can be confusing.
 This article explains output and some typical ways you might want to use them.

 First things first.
-Like always, first of all, we recommend to update your server.
+Like always, first of all, we recommend updating your server.
 It can be done by simply executing:

 Some simple facts about this output include: